zeegma/sintang-pusa-web/README.md

 <!-- FEATURES -->
 ## Features
 ### Sections:
-- **Navigation Bar (Header):** Contains the logo, main navigation links, and a "Join Our Mission" call-to-action button.
+- **Navigation Bar:** Contains the logo, main navigation links, and a "Join Our Mission" call-to-action button.
 - **Hero Section:** Features a prominent headline "For the Cats of PUP, We Serve" with a description and image of a cat named Pogi.
 - **Story Section:** Explains the organization's history, founded in 2019 as a Facebook page that grew into a movement after the loss of a tabby cat named Pogi.
 - **Goals Section:** Showcases six main objectives.